ChrisWhealy/Cordova-Create/README.md

   An array containing the plug-ins common to all your Cordova projects.

   You can add third party plug-ins to this list as long as the Cordova CLI can load the plug-ins using the plug-in's ID.
-Where this won't work is for locally installed plug-ins.
-If you want to use locally installed plug-ins, you will need to set a plug-in search path during the call to the `cordova create` command using the `createParms` property.
+If you want to include locally installed plug-ins in your project, you must additionally set the plug-in search path during the call to the `cordova create` command using the `createParms` property.
+If you forget to do this, then locally installed plug-ins cannot be identified by their ID.

-* <a name="header8_1"></a>`platformList : [String]`
+* <a name="header9_1"></a>`platformList : [String]`

   An array containing the names of the default platforms.